 Mark the position of existing hinge cut-outs at both top and bottom (and middle if three hinges are used).
 If it is a new door frame, measure 5 inches from the top of the door for the top hinge and 10 inches away from the bottom for the bottom hinge.

-Using the marked position of the hinges, draw around the hinge with pencil and measure the thickness of the hinge metal plate.
-Hold sharp 25mm chisel at 45° at the marked hinge position, make series of stepped cuts recess into the door using the mallet.
-Ensure each cut is 5mm apart and only up to the depth of the hinged metal plate.
+Using the marked position of the hinges, draw around the hinge with a pencil and measure the thickness of the hinge plate.
+Then, hold a sharp chisel at a 45° angle, at the marked hinge position, and make a series of stepped cuts recess into the door using the mallet.
+Ensure each cut is 5 mm apart and only up to the depth of the hinged metal plate.

-Remove any extra wood from the recess and fit the hinges into position.
-Using hinge as a guide, drill down pilot holes in the doors for screws.
-Using screwdriver or drill, screw the hinges into the door and fully tighten.
+Remove any excess wood from the recess and fit the hinges into position.
+Using the hinge as a guide, drill your pilot holes and screw holes.
+Using a screwdriver or drill, screw the hinges into the door and fully tighten.

-Step 5 – Hanging the door on the frame
+Step #6 – Hang the door in the frame

-If there is resistance or door isn’t hanging correctly, try loosening the screws slightly.
+If there is resistance or the door isn’t hanging correctly, try loosening one screw or a few screws slightly.
 If the door seems to be sticking at a point, it may need to be removed so you can give it a trim with a plane, sander, or circular saw.